aws-samples/aws-appsync-calorie-tracker-workshop/5_TESTING/README.md

 Congrats!
 The app is now live in production.

 ### Other Ideas:

+You are welcome to contribute and add features to this app to make it fun learning app about AWS AppSync, Amazon Neptune, AWS Amplify or any other services.
+Below are some of the ideas:

-- Login to app using Cognito's Federated Auth - Facebook
+- Login using Cognito's Federated Auth - Facebook
-- Fine tune the gremlin query to provide personalized suggestions
+- Fine tune the gremlin query to provide personalized suggestions using Machine Learning
+- Offline capability.

 [Proceed to next section - Closing and Cleanup](../6_CLEANUP/README.md)